kroma-network/kroma-specs/specs/protocol/derivation.md

 The following fields of the derived L2 payload attributes are checked for equality with the L2 block:

-- Bedrock, Canyon, Delta, Ecotone Blocks
+- Genesis, Canyon, Delta, Ecotone Blocks
   - `parent_hash`
   - `timestamp`
   - `randao`